 If there’s one thing all recent studies indicate, it’s that the most popular and engaging social media content is visual.
 Companies in a wide range of industries are using selfies as part of their communication strategy, whether it’s hotels with “selfie spots”, museums leveraging #museumselfieday or retailers inviting customers to photograph themselves using products.
 Meanwhile, the production of videos is on the rise across all industries, as brands look to engage online audiences through footage that features existing customers – often in unexpected ways.

-These examples of user-generated content are powerful in themselves, as they enable brands to drive visibility through their fans and strengthen relationships with the latter.
-And they gain even more traction when turned into a contest; when a catchy hashtag and enticing rewards are used to boost audience engagement as well as the virility of user-generated content.
+These examples of user-generated content are powerful in themselves; due to the fact they enable brands to drive visibility through their fans and strengthen relationships with the latter.
+And they gain even more traction when turned into a contest.
+Additionally, when a catchy hashtag and enticing rewards are used to boost audience engagement; as well as the virility of user-generated content.
 With video consumption in particular on the rise on Twitter, Facebook and YouTube, you’d be mad not to consider its potential as part of a customer-oriented social media campaign for your company.

 Online Contests: Not Just for Customers

-A lot is said about how online contests are an effective way of engaging customers, and rightly so.
+One can say a lot about how online contests are an effective way of engaging customers, and rightly so.
 But they also hold great potential for employees.
 This was made clear this week, during Facebook’s Nintendo Hackathon.
 As this article from Wired reported, more than 150 Facebook employees were invited to come up with virtual game environments using Super Mario Maker, the Wii U game that allows you to build playable levels for Mario to solve.

-Part of a promotional partnership for Super Mario Maker, the objective of the contest was to create something that embodies both Facebook (openness, honesty, fast movement and breaking things) and Nintendo (fun, surprises and creativity).
-The winning team will have the opportunity to create a level to be featured in the game’s launch this September.
+Part of a promotional partnership for Super Mario Maker, and the objective, was to create something that embodies both Facebook.
+So, openness, honesty, fast movement and breaking things for Facebook; and Nintendo being fun, surprises and creativity.
+The winning team will have the opportunity to create a level and have a feature in the game’s launch this September.

 Gamification: When Brand Advocacy Meets Online Contests